Agonnee/mastermind/README.md

 As an additional feature, I wanted to add a difficulty setting.
 The difficulty setting would change the number of digits in the code and the range of numbers possible for each digit.
 In order to make this modular I created the Difficulty Enum so that difficulties could be added or modified without much effort by editing the values of difficulty.

-Currently, I'm planning on adding a scoring
+Currently, I'm planning on adding a scoring system to record the best score (least number of guesses) a player has acheived per difficulty and a leaderboard for the different difficulties.